-Approaching Nirvana launched in 2009 when Andrew Sinclair and Sam Willson collaborated on a song via Skype.
-Their energetic and emotional brand of electronica captivated millions of listeners before they even met.
+Approaching Nirvana launched in 2009 when Andrew Sinclair and Sam Willson collaborated on a song via Instant Messenger.
+Their energetic and emotional brand of electronic music captivated millions of listeners before they even met.

-In 2010, multiple television networks began to feature Approaching Nirvana’s music (MTV, VH1, PBS, HGTV, E!, GOLF Channel, Oxygen, Oprah Winfrey Network, TV Guide Network, Smithsonian Channel) as they developed their sound and began posting tracks on YouTube.
-Approaching Nirvana is now the YouTube artist-of-choice for the gaming community’s videos.
+In 2010, television networks began to feature Approaching Nirvana’s music (MTV, VH1, PBS, HGTV, E!, GOLF Channel, Oxygen, Oprah Winfrey Network, TV Guide Network, Smithsonian Channel) as they developed their sound and began posting tracks on YouTube.
+Approaching Nirvana is also the artist-of-choice for the YouTube gaming community to use in their videos.

-Through the support and enthusiasm of their fans, Andrew and Sam met in Miami in 2012 and finally produced in the same studio.
-This independent group has charted at #1 on Bandcamp (#1 Independent Musician Sales Platform), hit #4 on iTunes (electronic genre) and consistently charts in the top 200.
+Through the support and enthusiasm of their fans, Andrew Sinclair and Sam Willson met in Miami in 2012 and finally produced in the same studio.
+They soon charted at #1 on Bandcamp (#1 Independent Musician Sales Platform), hit #4 on iTunes (electronic genre), and consistently chart in the top 200.
 They also won two prestigious competitions: remixing for Nick Carter’s “I’m Taking Off” and LIGHTS’ “Everybody Breaks a Glass.”

 Between 2012-15, Approaching Nirvana produced 12 albums, including fan favorites like Not Even Once and ANimals.

 In 2015, Willson left Approaching Nirvana to establish a music label.
 Sinclair took sole ownership of Approaching Nirvana, and in 2015 he created its second Kickstarter and raised over $32,000 to produce a full-blown orchestral/cinematic album.
 This album, Cinematic Soundscapes Volume 2 released in December.